Skip to main content

 This plugin provides cross-instance yank ability, which means you can yank files in one instance, and then paste them in another instance.

-To enable it, add these lines to your init.lua:
+To enable it, add these lines to your init.lua, then restart all Yazi instances to apply the changes:

 require("session"):setup {